 In cases where acompany is due to sell an asset which will give rise to again, consideration should be given to delaying the sale so that the gain is postponed until the next accounting period.
 This will of course be subject to commercial considerations.
 This could postpone the corporation tax due on the chargeable gain for 12 months, thereby, providing cash flow benefits.
 If tax rates are scheduled to fall in the next financial year, then this will provide an additional benefit of alower tax bill.

 See the Calculation of corporate capital gains guidance note for more details.

 The ability to do this would be dependent upon the tax profile of the company in question.
-It would be counterproductive to push a gain into the next accounting period if there are trading losses in the current accounting period which would otherwise shelter the gain.
+It would be counterproductive to push again into the next accounting period if there are trading losses in the current accounting period which would otherwise shelter the gain.
 This would be especially true if the company is due to make profits in the next accounting period.
-The company must also consider the application of
+The company must also consider the